msmasnadi/OPGEEv4/README.md

 ## How do I get set up?

-* Documentation will be available at http://opgee.readthedocs.io/en/latest/install.html once the OPGEEv4 repo becomes public.
+* Documentation is available at http://opgee.readthedocs.io/.

 ## Who do I talk to?